calebelgut/time-series-analysis/README.md

       - AutoCorrelation doesn't give us individual impact but the overall impact, PACF gives us the individual impact.
 6. **The AIC Information Criterion**: This is how our grid search will determine the best possible model for us.
 We desire the model with the lowest AIC as this criterion will show us the model with the best goodness of fit *and* parsimony.
 Parsimony = simplicity.
 There may be models that will have a better goodness of fit than the model with the lowest AIC however the additional computational complexity it will require will not be worth the work.
 7. **p,d,q vs. P,D,Q, and s**: The lowercase letters p,d,q are the non-seasonal parameters.
     - I described p & q already but I will also mention that the d is the **integrated** component of the ARIMA model.
-This value is concerned with the amount of *differencing* as it identifies the number of lag values to subtract from the current observation. *s* is the periodicity of the time series(ours will be set to 12 as we are looking at yearly periods).
+This value is concerned with the amount of *differencing* as it identifies the number of lag values to subtract from the current observation. **NOTE: The d and D values will determine if your data is stationary.
+If it is 0 then it is stationary, if it is 1 it is not.
+The model will handle this, though, so no worries!** *s* is the periodicity of the time series(ours will be set to 12 as we are looking at yearly periods).
     - The uppercase letters are the exact same as the lowercase letters except these relate to the **seasonality** component of our time series.
 (P,D,Q are only used when the model is a SARIMA as opposed to an ARIMA)

 ## Our First Zip Code: 48894 - Westphalia, MI